 Labor is one of the most significant factors of the free market economic system.
-It is crucial for every manufacturing company to develop effective labor strategies to make it possible for them to produce their goods at as low cost as possible and get substantial revenue.
+It is crucial for every manufacturing company to develop effective labor strategies to make it possible for them to produce their goods at as low a cost as possible and get substantial revenue.

 There are two primary types of labor - skilled and unskilled workers.
 In order to run a successful business and manufacture efficient goods, you should be fully aware of what is the difference between those two.